BU-ClosIT/ClosIT/README.md

 This is the main repo for Group 5's MET-CS 673 fall semester 2025 project - ClosIT

+ClosIT is Gemini powered outfit recommendation application based on weather conditions, events and user preferences.
+User can try different color combination of outfits, save outfits, edit and delete them.

 This repo is split into 2 parts -

 ## Frontend